brunokomel/brunokomel.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

- I am a Ph.D. candidate in the Department of Economics at the University of Pittsburgh.
-My interests are in development economics, political economy, economics of religion, and public economics.
+ I am an Assistant Professor of Economics and Community Development at Covenant College.
+My research interests are in development economics, political economy, economics of religion, and public economics.

 {style="text-align: justify;"}